Travz08/hackathon-term2/README.md

   Main problems we had was a lines too long, methods too long and blocks too long.
 For juniors this will improve as we get better at using less code to do more.
 With more efficient methods.

 ## guard and guard-livereload

-Make sure you have guard installed follow instructions here : https://github.com/guard/guard i've summarised them here for you
+Make sure you have guard installed follow instructions here : https://github.com/guard/guard

+Instructions are summarised here for you:

 Add Guard (and any other dependencies) to a Gemfile in your project’s root:
 ```